-While the 2019 Class A-2 Notes are outstanding, payment of principal and interest is required to be made on the Class A-2 Notes on a quarterly basis.
-The payment of principal on the 2019 Class A-2 Notes may be suspended when the leverage ratio for the Company and its subsidiaries is less than or equal to 5.25x.
+While the Class A-2 Notes are outstanding, payment of principal and interest is required to be made on the Class A-2 Notes on a quarterly basis.
+The payment of principal on the Class A-2 Notes may be suspended when the leverage ratio for the Company and its subsidiaries is less than or equal to 5.25x.
+As of December 31, 2023, our leverage ratio was approximately 4.2x.
+Therefore, quarterly principal payments are not required.

 Exceeding the leverage ratio of 5.25x does not violate any covenant related to the Class A-2 Notes.
-On February 16, 2023, our Company's Board of Directors authorized a debt repurchase program of up to \$100 million.